alexkuang/vim-ll/README.md

 ### Running

-Run with `python -m SimpleHTTPServer`, and then hit up `localhost:8080` for the crazy reveal.js magic.
+Run with `python -m SimpleHTTPServer`, and then hit up `localhost:8000` for the crazy reveal.js magic.

 ### Demos

 It's really silly (and kind of futile) to give a live talk about vim and _not_ do any demos.
-I'll try to make the demo files as free-standing as possible and annotate the keys I plan on using with `code backticks`, but no promises...
+I'll try to make the demo files as free-standing as possible and annotate the keys I plan on using with `code backticks`, but no promises, since this _is_ a live presentation...
+Nevertheless, all pertinent files will be in the demos folder in the project.

 ### Lunch 'n Learn?